Download the Somerset County Council Bus Services and Route Map (16/17 routes not yet available).

 How much does it cost?

 The current cost of the ticket is £675.
-There are various ways in which the ticket can be paid for.
-You will be able to pay in full online by debit/credit card, in full by cheque, or spread the cost by direct debit, over 10 months.
+You will be able to pay in full online by debit/credit card or spread the cost by direct debit, over 10 months.
 Strode College provides financial support towards the County Ticket through our Travel Bursary Scheme.

 When are the tickets valid from and to?